OlliL/mapstruct_1166/README.md

-This repository is to have a showcase for mapstruct Issue [#1166](https://github.com/mapstruct/mapstruct/issues/1166) --
+This repository is a showcase for the mapstruct Issue [#1166](https://github.com/mapstruct/mapstruct/issues/1166) --
 There are several mappers to show what possibilities where tried to work around the issue.
 There are JUnit-Tests for every mapper which are failing or succeeding as described below.